sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 If you want to make your project operate more efficiently, or get out of the mess you've gotten yourself into, **you and your team** will have to do most of the heavy lifting.

 Adding experienced and skilled people to your team can help you gather new knowledge and practices.
 These people are invaluable as they have seen what works and what does not in different environments.
-If these people stick around on your project for a significant time, and are activly involved in your process, they might uncover some inefficiencies or _'weirdness'_ in your approach.
+If these people stick around on your project for a significant time, and are actively involved in your process, they might uncover some inefficiencies or _'weirdness'_ in your approach.
 Team members that have been on the project for a long time can likely tell you why your team is currently doing things the way you are.
 These senior members can also provide you with knowledge of the business processes of your clients, and the history of your project.
 Information such as _"We tried  to switch to a different server technology five years ago, but in the end the change did not go through because the client has very specific privacy requirements"_ can help you narrow down which of the alternatives you are thinking of is actually viable.